Datahub/DSMLP Grading Tool - nbgrader

 Accessing nbgrader via its Formgrader user interface

 Note: the Formgrader screenshots on the nbgrader documentation site show it running in Jupyterlab.
-If you are using the "classic" Jupyter notebook user interface, you won't see the JupyterLab panel on the left side of the screen.
+If your application uses the "classic" Jupyter notebook user interface (or before our 2024.4 images, also known as Notebook 6), you won't see the JupyterLab panel on the left side of the screen.

 Prior to the beginning of a course, IT Services will create a shared nbgrader TA account and provide its login credentials to the instructor.
 Only the